-All vessels must be fitted with or carry a foghorn in order to make the appropriate sound signals as required by the International Regulations for Preventing Collisions at Sea (COLREGS).
+All vessels must be fitted with or carry a foghorn in order to make the appropriate sound signals as required by the COLREGS.

 4.12 RADAR REFLECTOR

 - 4.12.1 All Class B, C and D vessels must carry a radar reflector. - 4.12.2 The radar reflector must be hoisted at all times when at sea. - 4.12.3 If of the octahedral type, it must have a minimum diagonal measurement of 450 mm and hoisted in the 'rain-catcher' position at least 4 metres above the water.
 If not of the octahedral type, it must have a documented 'equivalent echoing area' of not less than 10 sq m.